Travel Insurance Cancellation Cover

 Missing flights where you’re responsible

 Slept in?
 Turned up to check-in too late?
-Delays caused by your negligence are not covered under travel insurance.
+Delays caused by your negligence are not covered under travel insurance cancellation cover.
 Insurers will ask that you left ‘sufficient’ time to get to the airport.
-This includes missed connecting flights.
+This includes missed connecting flights where most insurers have a minimum layover time in order to be covered.

 Cancellations due to undeclared pre-existing conditions

-If you cancel because of a pre-existing condition that you didn’t declare, or a family emergency where the cause is a pre-existing condition.
+If your trip is cancelled because of a pre-existing medical condition that you didn’t declare to your travel insurer, or a family emergency where the cause is a pre-existing condition of a family member, you usually will not be covered.

 Change of mind

-If you decide you don’t want to go on holiday anymore, travel cover won’t cover you.
+If you simply decide you don’t want to go on holiday anymore, travel insurance cancellation cover won’t cover you.

 Cancellation of annual leave

-Unless you’re in the defence force, police, or other emergency services, you’re generally not covered if your employer revokes your annual leave.
+Unless you’re in the defence force, police, or other emergency services, you’re generally not covered for your cancellation if you cannot travel due to your employer revoking your annual leave.

 Visa refusals or not having the appropriate documents

 If your destination visa is denied and you’ve already paid for flights and accommodation, travel insurance cannot help, as it’s up to the traveller to verify that their visa requirements have been met.
-Likewise, if you are turned away from the foreign country because you weren’t aware of a visa requirement, most insurers consider this to be a general exclusion.
+Likewise, if you are turned away from the foreign country because you weren’t aware of a visa requirement, most insurers consider this to be a general exclusion and cancellation cover won’t kick in.

 In some cases, the airline might refund your tickets as they’re not allowed to fly passengers to a country without a visa.